-Elmer W. Davis holds high level certifications with manufacturers that allow us to perform all types of roofing services and applications without limitation.
+Elmer W. Davis holds high level certifications with manufacturers that allow us to perform all types of commercial roofing services and applications without limitation.
 With project performance and strong credit worthiness, we are able to complete projects for owners with ease.

 We have the ability to serve many geographic locations across Western and Central New York as well as areas in Pennsylvania.
 We perform all types of low slope roofing applications from EPDM, TPO and PVCs, to BUR, modified and architectural sheet metal.
 We maintain strategic business units within our company that individually specialize and excel in their discipline.
 Our crews are able to perform all types of roofing projects, with no minimum or maximum size requirements.

 Each business unit at Elmer W. Davis is fully equipped with highly skilled personnel as well as state of the art tools and equipment.
 Elmer W. Davis Inc. has invested in their clients' needs with our fleet of Grove, Terex and National cranes, lifting and support vehicles, asphalt tankers, and high-powered vacuum systems.
 We also maintain the latest technology in roofing equipment to ensure safety and satisfaction.

 ○ New construction